-In an effort to make it as easy as possible to understand what’s happening when something goes wrong, we’ve built a whole bunch of URL parameters to the plugin that perform a variety of functions.
+In an effort to make it as easy as possible to understand what’s happening when something goes wrong, we’ve built a whole bunch of URL parameters to the plugin that performs a variety of functions.

 Commonly Used Parameters